CMagnac/cmagnac.github.io/_pages/about.md

 After finishing my Pharm.D studies at Paris University René Descartes, I signed my first contract in South America.
 I stayed there for a decade.

 In 2019, I came back in Strasbourg.
-The time has come to share a part of my work.